vovapolu/ensime.github.io/editors/emacs/troubleshooting.md

 1. following the steps in "Problem starting the ENSIME server" to ensure all your software is recent (this solves more than you'd expect)
 1. check the [tickets flagged as FAQ for Emacs](https://github.com/ensime/ensime-emacs/issues?labels=FAQ) and do a quick search.
 1. check the [tickets flagged as FAQ on the server](https://github.com/ensime/ensime-server/issues?labels=FAQ) and do a quick search.

+If that solved your problem, great!

+If not, please join the conversation at [gitter.im/ensime/ensime-emacs](https://gitter.im/ensime/ensime-emacs) and let it be known that you have followed this guide.
+If you do not provide a reproduction in the form of a project, it is **extremely unlikely** that anybody will be able to help you.

+**Do not post stacktraces on the gitter channel**, instead yank the contents of `M-x ensime-troubleshooting` into a gist.

+If you think you've found a bug you can file it at [github.com/ensime/ensime-emacs](https://github.com/ensime/ensime-emacs/issues/new) but do not ignore the [bug report template](https://github.com/ensime/ensime-emacs/blob/master/.github/ISSUE_TEMPLATE.md) or your ticket will be closed immediately.

+Remember, everybody is here to help, but nobody is paid to maintain ENSIME (not even the sponsored developers).
+For ENSIME to be sustainable, we need you to engage in the bug fixing process rather heavily and (ideally) submit a pull request with a fix.